diffpy/diffpy.github.io/products/pdfgetx3.rst

 software is free for open academic research, but requires paid license for commercial use.*

 PDFgetX3-academic can be obtained from the
-`Columbia flintbox <http://columbia.flintbox.com/public/project/22569/>`_, provided it will be used for open academic research.
+`Columbia Technology Ventures <http://bit.ly/xPDFsuite>`_, provided it will be used for open academic research.

+The software is also included in `xPDFsuite <xPDFsuite.html>`_, which also provides an easy-to-use GUI for PDF transformation.

 * `Installation instructions <../doc/pdfgetx3/install.html>`_
 * `PDFgetX3 user manual <../doc/pdfgetx3/index.html>`__,